WRUM

-WRUM (100.3 FM) is a commercial radio station in Orlando, Florida, known as "Rumba 100.3."
-It airs a Spanish-language radio format featuring Latin pop, Reggaeton and Tropical music, and is owned by iHeartMedia.
+WRUM (100.3 FM) is a commercial radio station in Orlando, Florida, known as "Rumba 100.3".
+It airs a Spanish-language radio format featuring Latin pop and reggaeton.
+It is owned by iHeartMedia.
 The studios and offices are on Maitland Center Parkway in Maitland.

-WRUM has an effective radiated power (ERP) of 100,000 watts.
+WRUM has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
 The transmitter is in Bithlo, off Fort Christmas Road (Route 420).

 WRUM broadcasts using the HD radio hybrid format.
-The HD2 subchannel carries a bilingual CHR format, known as "Mega 97.1."
-The subchannel feeds an FM translator at 97.1 MHz.
-The HD3 subchannel carries a Spanish news/talk format, simulcasting WRSO.
+The HD2 subchannel carries a bilingual CHR format, known as "Mega 97.1".
+The subchannel feeds two FM translators at 97.1 MHz.
+The HD3 subchannel carries a bilingual classic hits format, known as "Retro 97.9".

 History

-The station signed on in 1950 as WKIS-FM, originally simulcasting WKIS (now WYGM).
-The two stations were owned by Central Florida Broadcasting and were network affiliates of NBC.
+The station signed on the air on June 26, 1950.
+The call sign was WORZ-FM, originally simulcasting WORZ 740 AM (now WYGM).
+The call sign changed in 1957 to WKIS-AM-FM.
+The two stations were owned by Central Florida Broadcasting and were network affiliates of NBC Red Network.
+They carried NBC's schedule of dramas, comedies, news, sports, soap operas, game shows, and big-band broadcasts during the "Golden Age of Radio".

 In 1971, the simulcast ended as WKIS and WKIS-FM were sold to separate companies, with the FM station acquired by the Shamrock Development Company.
-The new management installed a progressive rock format, switching the call sign to WDIZ.
+The new management installed a progressive rock format, switching the call letters to WDIZ.
 Over time, the station's playlist focused on the top-selling albums and rock artists, as the station shifted to album-oriented rock.

-In 1996, after stunting with sounds of a department store that included occasional talking, typewriter noises, and telephones ringing, the station switched to all oldies as WSHE.San Antonio-based Clear Channel Communications (now iHeartMedia) acquired the station in 1997.
-On February 28, 2004, after stunting with the last two minutes of "Hey Jude" by The Beatles in a loop for only a single weekend, the station's call letters were then switched to WEBG.
+In 1996, the station began stunting with sounds of a department store that included occasional talking, typewriter noises, and telephones ringing.
+When the stunting had ended, it switched to all oldies as WSHE.
+San Antonio-based Clear Channel Communications (now iHeartMedia) acquired the station in 1997.
+On February 28, 2004, after stunting with the last two minutes of "Hey Jude" by The Beatles on a loop for an entire weekend, the station's call letters were then switched to WEBG and the format to classic hits as Big 100.3.

-In 2005, the station flipped to a Spanish-language tropical music format, although over time, Latin pop and Reggaeton would be mixed into the playlist.
+On February 2, 2005, the station flipped to a Spanish-language tropical music format.
+Over time, Latin pop and reggaeton were mixed into the playlist.

+HD subchannels

 WRUM-HD2

-On April 19, 2017, WRUM-HD2 launched a bilingual CHR format, branded as Boom 97 Uno.
+On April 19, 2017, WRUM's HD2 subchannel launched a bilingual CHR format, branded as Boom 97 Uno.
 It was simulcast on FM translators at 97.1 FM: W246BT in Clermont (about 20 miles west of Orlando), and W246CK in Kissimmee (a few miles south of Orlando).
 However, due to a trademark claim by Radio One (which uses the "Boom" brand for its classic hip hop stations), the HD2 subchannel and FM translators were rebranded as Oi2 97 Uno (pronounced "Oidos") on May 4, 2017.
 On February 8, 2018, WRUM-HD2 became Mega 97.1.